The World’s Best HTML Template

 Since there seems to be some confusion about this post and why this template is supposed to be the “best”, here’s the short explanation: For a general template to be “best,” it should work in as many scenarios as possible without requiring modifications, its code should be elegant (and valid) and help maintainability.

-Even when people don’t worry about specific problems with Conditional Comments, reset style sheets, or heavyweight frameworks it is the simple approaches that help quality.
+Even when people don’t worry about specific problems with Conditional Comments, reset style sheets, or heavyweight frameworks, the simple approaches help quality.
 In general, most templates and frameworks are just too much, inducing maintainability and performance problems.
 The template above that is so disappointing for some avoids that—and hence it’s so minimal.

 Update (May 26, 2008)

 Now there is also a similarly valid HTML 5 version of the template.
 When you’re sure that it’s only used online and your server is configured properly, omit both

 html start tag and encoding definition as well to save additional bytes.